Collaborative Edge-to-Server Inference for Vision-Language Models: Abstract

 \section{Abstract}

-We propose a collaborative edge-to-server inference framework for vision-language models (VLMs) that reduces the communication cost while maintaining inference accuracy.
+We propose a collaborative edge-to-server inference framework for vision-language models (VLMs) that reduces communication cost while maintaining inference accuracy.
 In typical deployments, visual data captured at edge devices (clients) is transmitted to the server for VLM inference.
-However, resizing the original image (global image) to match the vision encoder's input resolution often discards fine-grained details, leading to accuracy degradation.
-To overcome this limitation, we design a two-stage framework.
-In the first stage, the server performs inference on the global image and identifies a region of interest (RoI) using the VLM's internal attention.
-The min-entropy of the output tokens is then computed as a confidence measure to determine whether retransmission is required.
-If the min-entropy exceeds a predefined threshold, the server requests the edge device to send a detail-preserved local image of the RoI.
+However, transmitting full-resolution images incurs high communication cost.
+Conversely, aggressive downsizing or excessive compression to mitigate communication overhead can discard fine-grained details, leading to accuracy degradation.
+To overcome this limitation, we design a communication-efficient two-stage framework.
+In the first stage, the server performs inference on the downsized thumbnail (global image) and quantifies the min-entropy of the output tokens.
+If the min-entropy exceeds a predefined threshold, the server identifies a region of interest (RoI) using the VLM's internal attention and requests the edge device to send a detail-preserved local image of the RoI.
 The server then refines its inference by jointly leveraging the global and local images.
-This selective retransmission strategy ensures that only essential visual content is transmitted.
-Experiments across multiple VLM architectures show that the proposed framework significantly reduces communication cost while maintaining inference accuracy.
+This selective retransmission strategy ensures that only essential visual content is additionally transmitted.
+Experimental results consistently confirm that the proposed framework substantially reduces communication overhead while maintaining inference accuracy across diverse VQA benchmarks.